nwsw/nwcplugin-api/api/nwc.md

 <a name="txt"></a>
 **nwc.txt**

 This is a collection of commonly used text data types used by NoteWorthy Composer.
 It can be iterated by a script to discover all of its contents.
-The following script yields the results table below:
+The following script yields the contents for use in the `nwcut` environment:

 ```Lua
 print('| nwc.txt | Contains |')